 Jay had betrayed him.

 Who was the drifter, really?
-Where was he from?
 Ira knew, in broad strokes, where he was from.
-Had seen the address on the man’s ID.
-But where exactly, what exactly, had he come from?
-What was he running from?
+Had seen the address on the guy’s ID.
+But where, or what, was he running from?
 Jay had always made him uneasy.
 That look in his eyes, haunted and desperate, as if he’d seen something—maybe done something—truly alarming.
 Something that called out for the long arm of the law.